Newington, Edinburgh: Victorian era

 The disruption of 1843 saw the establishment of a Free Church congregation on Newington Road.
 A United Presbyterian congregation from Potterrow moved to a new church on the corner of Hope Park Terrace and Causewayside in 1867 while the Congregationalists established a church nearby at Hope Park Terrace in 1876.
 The Free Church went on to establish a congregation at Mayfield in 1875 while a Free congregation from Chambers Street moved to new buildings on Suffolk Road in 1898 under the name Craigmillar Park Free.
 The Church of Scotland established a mission under the name of Mayfield on Craigmillar Park in 1879.
-St Peter's, an Epsicopal church, was built on Lutton Place between 1857 and 1865 while St Columba's Roman Catholic Church was established on Upper Gray Street in 1889.
+St Peter's, an Episcopal church, was built on Lutton Place between 1857 and 1865 while St Columba's Roman Catholic Church was established on Upper Gray Street in 1889.
 Nearby, on Duncan Street, a Baptist church had opened in 1841.
 In 1847, the church was purchased by the United Presbyterians, who moved out in 1863 to the newly opened Grange Road United Presbyterian Church on the corner of Causewayside and Grange Road in Sciennes.
 After this, the Duncan Street church was again occupied by a Baptist congregation.

 After Sir George Stewart's death in 1822, Newington House had passed through a number of owners until its occupation in 1852 by Liberal politician, Duncan McLaren.
 At the western edge of Newington, McLaren acquired the lands of Mayfield and Rosebank along with the village of Powburn.
 From 1862, the area around Waverley Park was feued to a plan by David Cousin.
 In 1864, Cousin radically revised this scheme to create a plan of curving streets centring on a communally-owned green space at Waverley Park.
 This may have been inspired by a similar scheme at London's Ladbroke Grove.
 Cousin also proposed that, like the Blacket development to its north, entry to this scheme would be guarded by gates and lodges.
 Lodges remain at the Dalkeith Road entrance to Queen's Crescent and on Peel Terrace.